GravityKit/GravityView/readme.txt

 == Changelog ==

+* Fixed: Tooltip title text of the field and widget "gear" icon
 * Move `GravityView_Admin_View_Item`, `GravityView_Admin_View_Field`, and `GravityView_Admin_View_Widget` to their own files

 = 1.17.2 on August 9, 2016 =